Rosseyg/RosseygOldGithubPages/_dogs/willoughby.md

 ![{{ page.name }}](/assests/images/willy-photo.jpg)

 {{ page.name }} is a friendly and playful {{ page.breed }}.
 She has a beautiful {{ page.color }} coat and a aggressively loving temperament.  {{page.knickname}} is a dog who loves to explore and have fun.
-She is wild and fast, and she does not listen well to commands.
+She is wild and fast, and she does not listen well to commands when she is jetting around.
 She abounds with furious curiosity, and she wants to see and smell everything around her.
 She often gets into trouble, but she always has a big smile on her face.

 ## About {{ page.name }}